davidwong19/cronos-sentiment-analyse/README.md

 To install all the required packages needed for our scraper, open a terminal where you cloned this repository and paste following command:
 - `pip install -r requirements.txt`

+All the scraped reviews are written to an CSV file.

 ## 2. sources used to create dataset 'reviews_cronos_groep.csv'

 - indeed